 Last summer, I booked a Flix bus ticket (20€) from Budapest to Ljubljana (pronounced Luu-bee-yana) over an 8 hour journey that would take me to the heart of the Slovenian capital.
 I was done with the European heatwave, flies and the Great Hungarian Plains and couldn’t hardly wait to spend time in the forested hillsides under the shadow of the Julian Alps.

-I spent close to two-weeks in Slovenia and slow-travelled as much as possible, giving up on nearby countries like Croatia a complete skip.
+I spent close to two-weeks in Slovenia and slow-travelled as much as possible, giving up on nearby countries like Croatia a complete skip even if I wanted to stay in Dubrovnik, Croatia as much as possible.
 I figured there’s always another time to come back and see it at the right time.
 But for many, I understand - two weeks can be long when all you’ve got are limited leave days.
 Hence, I have broken it down to a 7 day itinerary of what to see and the best places to visit in Slovenia.

 Slovenia 7 Days Itinerary: Best Places To Visit and See